2.1 Understand the social environment of road transport and the rules governing it

 Workforce and collective agreements

-It is possible to vary certain conditions contained within the WTD e.g. extend the reference period or vary the 10 hour night work limit.
+It is possible to vary certain conditions contained within the WTD, e.g. extend the reference period or vary the 10 hour night work limit.
 This can only be done via a ‘collective agreement’ or a ‘workforce agreement’.
 A ‘collective agreement’ is defined as ‘an agreement between the employer and an independent trade union or trades union’.
 A ‘workforce agreement’ is defined as being ‘an agreement between the employer and the elected representatives of the workforce’.
 Where there are less than 20 employees, a workforce agreement can be put into place with the agreement of the employer and the majority of the workforce.
 Any such workforce agreement must be made in writing and is valid for a maximum of five years.

 Exemptions from the requirements of the Working Time Directive

-There are certain exemptions to the Working Time Directive, but these do not apply to workers subject to EU drivers’ hours rules.
+There are certain exemptions to the Working Time Directive, but these do not apply to workers subject to assimilated (aka ‘EU rules’), TCA or AETR drivers’ hours rules.

 The exemptions apply to: